1. SEER Rating

 Home air conditioners both cool and dehumidify your house.
 If an air conditioner is too big, it will cool down your home quickly, but will not run long enough to properly dehumidify.
 Our knowledgeable staff will make sure you have the appropriately sized home air conditioner to properly cool your home quickly, but also properly dehumidify.

 3. Sound Levels

-The sound level of the external portion of modern home air conditioners are much quieter than those of the past.
+The sound level of the external portion of modern home air conditioners is much quieter than those of the past.
 Old air conditioners can be as loud as 80db.
-If your system sits next to your patio outside or near a window, consider the db levels.
+If your system sits next to your patio outside or near a window, consider the dB levels.
 The system should be moderately quiet and non-intrustive from 15 feet away.
-The quietest home air conditioner units have a db rating in the low 60s.
+The quietest home air conditioner units have a dB rating in the low 60s.
 60db is half as loud as 70db, which is half as loud at 80db.

 4. Physical Size of System